MaxwellJChen/ArgParse/README.md

 ## Usage

-Here is an example to illustrate how ArgParse can simplify CLI development.
+Here is an example to illustrate how Dispatcher can simplify CLI development.

 Previously, calling the correct function based on ```argc``` and ```argv``` values required extensive routing with comparisons and casting all done by the developer.
 This can lead to hard-to-maintain code.